ksalzke/scheduling-omnifocus-plugin/README.md

 ![Rescheduling a task](https://user-images.githubusercontent.com/16893787/155266319-deff7fd7-b6a2-4a4a-a94e-4dd7221b0bc3.png)

+## Unschedule Task(s)

+This action can be run when one or more tasks are selected.

+It 'unschedules' the selected tasks, based on the settings in preferences.

 ## Update Schedule

 This action can be run at any time.
 You may wish to run this in the background on a daily basis using the included Keyboard Maestro macro.